The EMALS Disaster

 “Poor or unknown reliability of the newly designed catapults, arresting gear, weapons elevators, and radar, which are all critical for flight operations, could affect the ability of (the carrier) to generate sorties, making the ship more vulnerable to attack, or create limitations during routine operations...Based on current reliability estimates, CVN 78 is unlikely to be able to conduct the type of high-intensity flight operations expected during wartime.”

 There are 3200 crewmen aboard the USS Ford since last year (pictured repairing the new EMALS) and its future is uncertain as the Navy pushed its first overseas deployment back until 2021!
 It was launched in 2013, commissioned in 2017, and launched and recovered several aircraft to suggest problems were fixed, although it has not attempted to launch aircraft laden with bombs and extended range fuel tanks.
 The excuse is that software is buggy.
 In 2017 the ship's captain proclaimed this has been resolved but the same news report noted doublespeak: "The fix is a software upgrade for the EMALS what won’t be installed until 2019, during the ship’s post-shakedown availability.
 Until then, launching aircraft is not restricted, but not any with heavy fuel or bomb loads."
-The Navy states the Ford has launched and recovered 747 aircraft, but fails to mention that most were helicopters.

 Our Navy loves to brag about its high-tech, but claims it will take two years to download a vital software update?
 This ship is not deployed, so even if this must be done pierside, why not do that now, rather than stall another year?
 This sounds like yet another group of Navy leaders evading a major embarrassment by kicking the EMALS can down the road until they retire or transfer.
 The accepted excuse is that the Navy has no choice but to fix EMALS.
 However, EMALS is not broken!
 It is performing as best it can and may not improve!
 If the Navy began launching dozens of heavy aircraft a day, reliability is likely to worsen!